 He has extensive experience handling the challenges and opportunities of working in high-pressure, fast-paced environments within U.S. and non-U.S. enterprises of all sizes, ownership structure, and sector—publicly and privately held firms and banks; private equity funds, institutional investors and pensions; family offices; and Sovereign Wealth Funds.

 At the same time, he is a veteran practitioner dealing with the senior most government officials, including those in some of the toughest markets, as well as effectively, indeed proactively, engaging a wide variety of stakeholders to help ensure durable outcomes.

 Harry has served as a strategic advisor to companies as diverse as GE, IBM, Coca-Cola, Canon, Pepsi, Exxon-Mobil, Valmet, Corning, Heineken, Merck, Walmart, Deere, Mars, Abraaj, the Canadian Pension Plan Investment Board, Intel, Berkshire Hathaway, McCormick, ICANN, SunEdison, Illinois Tool Works, Westinghouse, Siemens, Standard Chartered, Microsoft, Manitowoc, Future Fund, PPG, Tyco, Caterpillar, Dow, and Avon, among others.

 He has an A.B., magna cum laude, in Economics from Brown University, where he was elected to Phi Beta Kappa, and a Ph.D. in Economics from the University of Michigan.
-He was elected a lifetime Member of the Council on Foreign Relations and The Bretton Woods Committee.
+He is a lifetime Member of the Council on Foreign Relations and The Bretton Woods Committee.